Keyvan14162/JACOBI-SEIDEL-SOR-CALCULATOR/README.md

 -SOR(Successive Over-Relaxation) Method

 You can choose iteration step size and W factor for SOR method.
-There no application on internet for calculating this three in a row.
+There is no application on internet for calculating this three in a row.
 Also you can change background color :)

-Just download and run .jar file.
+Just download and run the .jar file.